krivard/codalab-worksheets-wiki/Dev:-Scenarios,-Stories-and-Tasks.md

 #Scenarios
 There are five high-level scenarios for CodaLab.
 They are assigned to Milestone = Scenarios.
-Each has a shorthand label, colored dark yellow associated.
+Each has a shorthand label in dark yellow associated.

 #Stories
 TBD